devimanava/capstone-project/README.md

 ### Phase 0: Data Acquisition
 The data for this project comes from the Food Data Central (FDC) section in the US Department of Agriculture (USDA) website.
 The FDC webpage hosts comprehensive datasets with detailed information about different food products - the data has been gathered from different sources including Foundation Foods, Experimental Foods, and the USDA Global Branded Food Products Database.

-For this project, the focus is on analyzing the branded food data provided by FDC.
+For this project, the focus is on analyzing the [branded food data](https://fdc.nal.usda.gov/download-datasets) (the 'branded' row in the Latest Downloads section) provided by FDC.
 The data can be downloaded here and has multiple CSV files.
 For this project the below data sources are considered from the website:
 - branded_food.csv: This file has the data of all branded food items, including a unique ID, manufacturing company, food name, food category, serving size, serving size unit and list of ingredients
 - nutrient.csv: This file has a list of nutrients, including the unique nutrient ID and nutrient name
 - food_nutrient.csv: This file shows the nutrients (indicated by unique IDs used in the nutrient.csv file) for each branded food item (indicated by their unique ID in the branded_food.csv file) along with their amounts